My background and work

-MacFarlane has a long history of experience in the field of psychology as a counsellor, educator, facilitator and as a psychotherapist.
-Over the years, MacFarlane worked in private practice in Australia and England, where he has helped hundreds of adults and adolescents overcome psychological problems like anxiety, depression, coping with the loss of a loved one, relationship counselling and much more.
+I have over 30 years of experience as a counsellor, educator, facilitator and psychotherapist, working in private practice in Australia and England.
+In that time I’ve helped hundreds of adults and adolescents overcome psychological problems like anxiety, depression, coping with the loss of a loved one, relationship counselling and much more.

 I was born in Australia, but left to study philosophy and Advaita Vedanta at Yoga-Vedanta Forest University in Rishikesh, India during the 1970s.
 I returned to begin private practice in 1984, initially focusing on bereavement counselling as I undertook further training in psychotherapy.
 I began to develop a strong interest in Jungian analysis following a meeting with an internationally recognised Jungian analyst, Gregg M. Furth.

 Jungian teaching derives from the work and writings of Swiss psychiatrist Carl Jung, who provided the foundational framework behind the study of the unconscious mind and its influence on personality.
 The relationship of the conscious to the unconscious is the focus.
 It has undergone further investigation and elaboration over the years, making it a highly studied branch of psychology.
 Its main emphasis is the importance of finding a balance between an individual’s psyche and their path in life.
 This is often where dream interpretation comes into play as the individual attempts to find the meaning behind their dreams and how the unconscious may be informing conscious life.